There are many changes afloat in your body right now.

 What about nipple piercings and pregnancy?

-Nipple piercings during pregnancy are also out.
+Nipple piercings during pregnancy are also best to avoid.

 And unfortunately, you’ll have to wait until you’ve finished breastfeeding before you head to the parlor for this procedure.